Maine State Beekeepers Association

 December:

-Sit back, enjoy a big mug of tea with honey, and start reading your favorite bee periodicals.
+mug of tea with honey, and start reading your favorite bee books and magazines.

 winter bee hives